Proving You Have a Valid Marriage for Immigration Purposes

 Marriage Validity for Naturalization

 When permanent residents apply for U.S. citizenship based on marriage to a U.S. citizen, it’s necessary to demonstrate that the couple is married and “living in marital union.”
-In fact, the applicant must live in marital union with his or her citizen spouse for at least three years immediately preceding the date of filing the naturalization application (Form N-400).
+In fact, the applicant must live in marital union with their citizen spouse for at least three years immediately preceding the date of filing the naturalization application (Form N-400).
 They must continue to live in marital union up until the applicant takes the oath ceremony.
-USCIS considers an applicant to live in marital union with his or her citizen spouse if the applicant and the citizen actually reside together.
+USCIS considers an applicant to live in marital union with their citizen spouse if the applicant and the citizen actually reside together.

 A separation, legal or informal, will likely sever this marital union requirement for naturalization.
 A separation could also invalidate a qualifying relationship for a pending green card application.
 Therefore, it’s important to consult with an immigration attorney if you have a pending application and your relationship with a spouse is deteriorating.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
+In addition to providing you with ready-to-file forms, CitizenPath furnishes you with a set of personalized filing instructions.
+You'll get a detailed checklist of supporting documents, directions on how to organize your application, and where to mail it.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Adjustment of Status Application (Form I-485), Citizenship Application (Form N-400), and several other USCIS forms.
+We provide support for the Immigrant Visa Petition Package (Form I-130), Adjustment of Status Package (Form I-485), and several other immigration services.

 Want more immigration tips and how-to information for your family?